viamrobotics/docs/docs/how-tos/detect-people.md

 Click the **Save** button in the top right corner of the page to save your configuration and close and reopen the **Test** panel of the vision service configuration panel.
 Now if you view detections, you will only see detections with a confidence value higher than the `"default_minimum_confidence"` attribute.

-For more detailed information, including optional attribute configuration, see the [`mlmodel` docs](/services/vision/mlmodel/).

 {{<imgproc src="/get-started/quickstarts/vision-card.png" resize="x1100" declaredimensions=true alt="Positive person detection on the vision card." >}}

 {{% /expand%}}

 ## Next steps

-You can now detect people on a camera stream.
+You can now detect people or other objects on a camera stream using any device and any webcam.
-These detections are also accessible using the [vision service API](/appendix/apis/services/vision/).

-To learn more about the Viam platform, dive into the [How-to Guides](/how-tos/) which provide instructions for common tasks and workflows, check out [Tutorials](/tutorials/) for projects, or learn more in the [Platform Reference](/platform/) documentation:
+You can also use the Viam platform to train your own Machine Learning models or to configure alerts for when something is detected:

 {{< cards >}}
-{{% card link="/how-tos/" %}}
+{{% card link="/appendix/apis/services/vision/" customTitle="Vision Service API" %}}
-{{% card link="/tutorials/" %}}
+{{% card link="/how-tos/train-deploy-ml/" %}}
-{{% card link="/platform/" %}}
+{{% card link="/tutorials/projects/helmet/" %}}
 {{< /cards >}}